luizlee107/luizlee107/README.md

 - 📫 How to reach me: luiz014@hotmail.com
-- 👨‍💻 I’m interested in became a back-end developer
+- 👨‍💻 I’m interested in back-end development
 - 🌱 I’m currently learning: Java Script and Node.js